-The Garmin vivoactive 3 is definitely great for runners, but it features 15 built-in training programs of other sports too.
-You’ll also have access to some more advanced running metrics than most other cheap Garmins, which makes it even more impressive for its price.
+The Garmin vivoactive 3 is definitely great for runners, but it features 15 built-in training programs for other sports too.
+You’ll have access to more advanced running metrics than most other cheap Garmins, which makes it even more impressive for its price.

 But the best thing for runners is that this watch shows you some semi-advanced metrics like VO2 max, heart rate variability, and fitness age.

-You can choose from a huge range of different watch faces so you can never get bored.
-With a sleek design that goes back to the circular face, the vivoactive 3 is for runners who wish to take the extra step and get a slightly more pricey watch.
+You can choose from a huge range of different watch faces so you never get bored of how it looks.
+With a sleek design that goes back to the circular face, the vivoactive 3 is for runners who wish to take the extra step and get a slightly pricier watch.